tanay-jaiman/CODEX/notes.md

 # To-Do

-1. Parse the code and check for syntax
+1. Parse the code (Recursive Descent + Operator Precedence) and check for syntax
 2. Type checking
-3.
+3. Generate Intermediate Representation of Code
+4. Run the intermediate representation

 # SYNTAX